Bird Netting - It Keep's em Out!!

 works well in the vegetable garden.
 It comes in varying sizes.
 Simply

 drape it over your plants, and the birds are shut out.
-It may not be
+It is also commonly

 garden.
 Buy Bird Netting Sheets now.